Unleash/unleash/CONTRIBUTING.md

    - username: `admin`
    - password: `unleash4all`

-### Steps running locally with docker
+### How to run Unleash with Docker

 1. Build a local docker image by running `docker build . -t unleash:local`
 2. Create a network by running `docker network create unleash`
-3. Start a postgres database:
+3. Start a Postgres database.
+Make sure to use the network you created in step 2.

 ```sh
 docker run -e POSTGRES_PASSWORD=some_password \